0xseljarida/Inception/NOTES.md

 <summary><h2>e · The service of my choice</h2></summary>

-> **netdata is a monitoring agent: it reads system and container metrics directly from the kernel and from Docker, and serves them as a live dashboard, with no configuration and no external database.**
+> **netdata is a monitoring agent: it reads system metrics straight out of the kernel and serves them as a live dashboard, with no configuration, no agent to install elsewhere, and no external database.**

 <details>
 <summary><b>Proof from the subject</b></summary>